Daniel Black, Resident Conductor

 Underwritten by Suzette & Monroe Berkman

-A former conducting fellow at the Aspen Music Festival and the Cabrillo Festival of Contemporary Music, Black has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.
+Black has thrice been awarded the Solti Foundation United States Career Assistance Award, and was a conducting fellow at the Aspen Music Festival, Kurt Masur Conducting Workshop, and Cabrillo Festival of Contemporary Music.
+He has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.

 For more information about Daniel Black, please visit danielblackconductor.com.